dankinsoid/VDPresent/README.md

 ## Contribute

-We would love for you to contribute to `YourLibrary`, check the `LICENSE` file for more info.
+We would love for you to contribute to `VDPresent`, check the `LICENSE` file for more info.

 ## Installation